redcode/Z80/documentation/Introduction.rst

 Unofficial ``reti`` opcodes
 ---------------------------

-The Z80 Counter/Timer Circuit (CTC) detects the two-byte ``ED4Dh`` opcode when it is fetched by the Z80 CPU.
+The Z80 Counter/Timer Circuit (CTC) detects the two-byte ``ED4Dh`` opcode sequence when it is fetched by the Z80 CPU.
 This instruction is represented with the ``reti`` assembly mnemonic and is used to return from an ISR and signal that the computer should initialize the daisy-chain enable lines for control of nested priority interrupt handling.
 However, as far as the CPU is concerned, this instruction is exactly the same as ``retn``.

 Package maintainers should not enable unofficial ``reti`` opcodes.